The Baby Makers: Making History 2024

-The Women’s Art Activation System (WAAS) has been working on the project The Baby Makers: Making History throughout 2024.
+The Women’s Art Activation System (WAAS) worked on the project The Baby Makers: Making History throughout 2024.

-Working in partnership with Museum in the Park, Stroud, over 2 years, the project is supported by the National Lottery Heritage Fund.
+Working in partnership with Museum in the Park, Stroud, over 2 years, the project was supported by the National Lottery Heritage Fund.

 The Baby Makers: Making History set out to establish reproductive and birth histories in the Museum collection as a little-recorded but important part of our collective heritage.